jhauberg/dledger/README.md

 # $ dledger

-`dledger` is a local-first, command-line tool for tracking and forecasting dividend income.
+A local-first, command-line tool for tracking and forecasting dividend income.

-In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` is small, portable and reliable, and operates on plain-text journals that are both easy to read and quick to edit- and most importantly, future-proof and all yours.
+In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` is small, portable and reliable, and performs reports on plain-text journals that are both easy to read and quick to edit.
+Use it to get a better picture of your current and future dividend cashflow.

-Reports and forecasts are based entirely on your own data; no external data sources are used.
-This allows `dledger` to work for any investor, no matter the location and choice of currency.
+Reports and forecasts are based entirely on your own data; no external sources are used and no data ever leaves your hands.

 <br />